A promising Oxford United footballer has been fined and warned about his future conduct after posting “appalling” racist comments on the

-Following comments made on a social networking site, Oxford United Football Club have fined midfielder Sam Deering and warned him as to his future conduct.
+Following comments made on a social networking site, Oxford United Football Club have fined midfielder Sam Deering and warned him as to

 Oxford United work very hard to try to help eliminate racism in football and the club will not tolerate prejudice in any form.